Connected \\ October 16, 2020

 The collections at the Phillips Library were critical to my ongoing attempts to piece together this 17th-century world and to better understand the daily experiences of women like Elizabeth Gibbs Corwin.

-To hear more about Caylin Carbonell’s research at the Phillips Library, register below for her virtual library presentation and Q&A on Thursday, October 22 at 4 pm.
+To hear more about Caylin Carbonell’s research at the Phillips Library, see below for her virtual library presentation and Q&A which was held on Thursday, October 22.

 With Caylin Carbonell, Hench Post-Dissertation Fellow at the American Antiquarian Society.